-[Reference: Bylaw 12.5.4 in the Division II NCAA Manual.]
+[Reference: Bylaw 17.1.10 in the Division II NCAA Manual.]

 Each competing team selected for the NCAA championship must bring two sets of uniforms of contrasting colors.
 As a reminder, when teams play back-to-back games, they must be prepared to change uniforms, if necessary.
-However, new for 2023-24, if the same two teams play in back-to-back games due to an if-necessary game, those teams shall remain in the same dugout and uniform as the first game in the doubleheader, and simply switch home team designation via the home team determination formula.
+However, if the same two teams play in back-to-back games due to an if-necessary game, those teams shall remain in the same dugout and uniform as the first game in the doubleheader, and simply switch home team designation via the home team determination formula.